 Applying for the right licences and permits can take time, effort and money, but it’s an investment worth making.

-You will need permission from your local council to work from home.
-When you apply for the relevant licences, the agency you apply to will want to answer a number of questions, including:
+If you are planning to keep costs down by cooking at home, you will need permission from your local government.
+When you apply for the relevant licences, you’ll need to answer a number of questions, including:

 - Is your proposed food business operation suitable for a residential area?